The best way to generate sustainable traffic is to optimize your website for search engine optimization.

 4. Mobile – April 21, 2015

-The mobile google algorithm update allows for mobile-friendly websites to rank ahead of non-responsive websites since search queries have altered the focus from a desktop to a mobile version of every website on the internet.
-This update stresses the need to implement a responsive website design when creating your website.
+The mobile google algorithm update allows mobile-friendly websites to rank ahead of non-responsive websites since search queries have altered the focus from a desktop to a mobile version of every website on the internet.
+In addition, this update stresses the need to implement a responsive website design when creating your website.

 5. RankBrain – October 26, 2015